ypereirareis/docker-rabbitmq-ha-cluster/README.md

 10 producers running...
 Process 10: 100 more messages added
 Process 20: 100 more messages added
-Process 29: 100 more messages added
-Process 38: 100 more messages added
-Process 47: 100 more messages added
-Process 56: 100 more messages added
-Process 65: 100 more messages added
-Process 74: 100 more messages added
-Process 83: 100 more messages added
-Process 92: 100 more messages added
-10 new producers running...
-Process 101: 100 more messages added
 ```

 Once consumers and producers are started you should see messages in the Rabbitmq Management Plugin interface for all nodes.